GNYIO/gny-docs/docs/run-node/configure.md

 ```

 ::: tip
-After that the own `publicIP` configuration needs to be checked with the HTTP API endpint `/api/peers/info` which display information about the own node!
+After that the nodes own `publicIP` configuration should be checked with the HTTP API endpoint `/api/peers/info`.
+This endpoint displays information about the own node!
 :::

 It is important that the `multiaddrs` array displays only one entry with the correct **publicIp**